How Long Is a Cross Country Race: Important Factors and Tips to Remember

 Shoes

-As for their footwear, the runners should wear the best cross country spikes, a rubber-soled, lightweight running shoe.
+The runners should wear the best cross-country spikes and rubber-soled, lightweight running shoes.

-The sole’s forefoot is fitted with at least five screwed-on metal spikes with varying lengths depending on the terrain’s conditions.
+The sole’s forefoot is fitted with at least five screwed-on metal spikes, varying in length depending on the terrain.

 Socks